Topological data analysis of C. elegans locomotion and behavior: Results

 \subsection{An illustrative case study}

-The following results were obtained by carefully analyzing a sample of \emph{C. elegans} behavior data from a video of a worm that is crawling on agar.
+The following results were obtained by carefully analyzing a sample of \emph{C. elegans} behavior data from a video of a worm crawling on agar.
+The sample consists of $400$ frames of a $30$ frames per second video, so roughly $13$ seconds of behavior.
 Having a solid surface to provide friction forces slower but more complicated behavior than we would see in an aqueous environment, and we take advantage of the resulting clarity of the data.